 A credit score is also known as a FICO score.
 When you are applying for a home loan the banks that fund FHA loans require a credit check and they use what is called your “middle score” when determining your credit worthiness.
 There are three major credit bureaus in the US — Experian, Equifax, and TransUnion — and lenders require that your credit report be pulled at all three bureaus when you apply for a loan.
 A credit report that includes all three bureaus is called a tri-merge credit report.
 Determining your middle score is simpler than you might imagine; it simply means discarding the high score and the low score and using the middle score on a tri-merge credit report.

-The FHA officially has no minimum FICO score requirement but the banks who lend the actual money have, as of 2008, set a minimum FICO score requirement at 580.
-That means that if your middle score is below 580you will need to improve your score or you will not qualify for an FHA loan.
+The FHA officially has no minimum FICO score requirement but many of the banks who lend the actual money have, at least for now, set a minimum FICO score requirement at 600.
+That means that if your middle score is below 600 you will probably need to improve your score or you will not qualify for an FHA loan.

 Other credit issues that will disqualify you from getting a regular FHA loan

-- A chapter 13 bankruptcy in the last 12 months
+– A bankruptcy or foreclosure in the last 12 months

 - Unpaid tax liens, judgments, or non-medical collections (Some medical collections are acceptable but non-medical collections must be settled/paid off)